transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 When you deploy a new node from the console, ensure that you select the advanced deployment option **Hardware security module (HSM)**.
 This option is only available on paid clusters.

 If you published an HSM client image and created the HSM configmap, the **Use HSM client image** toggle is visible.
-When it is on you can enter the following values:
+When it is on, you can enter the following values:

 - **HSM label** - Enter the name of the HSM partition to be used for this node.
 - **HSM PIN** - Enter the PIN for the HSM slot.